Scrummy Lane

 White chocolate: This part is optional, but I think that a bit of white chocolate drizzles over the lollipops looks great.

 Decorations: Here’s the part where you’re only limited by your imagination!
-While the chocolate is still wet, sprinkle over chopped dried mango, bits of dried orange slices, other dried fruit, raw cashew nuts, pistachio nuts, chopped fudge, pecans, chopped candies / candy bars – the list goes on!
+While the chocolate is still wet, sprinkle over chopped dried mango, chopped dried orange slices or candied oranges, other dried fruit, raw cashew nuts, pistachio nuts, chopped fudge, pecans, chopped candies / candy bars – the list goes on!

 In the photo below you can see that I sprinkled over little star-shaped chocolates (from the UK!) and some small cubes of fudge chopped from bigger pieces.